-Pursuant to DOES Policy 300.20-4, AJC Reasonable Accommodation Policy, qualified individuals with disabilities will be given a meaningful opportunity to participate in and benefit from aid, benefits, services, or training, including core, intensive, training, and supportive services.
+Pursuant to DOES Policy 300.20-4, AJC Reasonable Accommodation Policy, qualified individuals with disabilities will be given a meaningful opportunity to participate in and benefit from aid, benefits, services, or training, including career, training, and supportive services.
 This includes the adoption of effective communication strategies for applicants, participants, and the general public with a wide range of physical, perceptual, communication, and cognitive abilities.
 This policy aims to ensure that universal access is a reality for all persons interested in participating in programs, projects, and activities contracted through the AJCs, including persons with disabilities.

 The Vocational Rehabilitation (VR) offices have served this special population with distinction and will continue to do so.
 They have indicated interest in continuing to partner with the AJCs to provide services, and they are welcomed as valuable partners.
-Vocational rehabilitation already enjoys a close relationship with Goodwill Industries because of their shared interest in serving individuals with special needs.
 AJCs and VR will share adaptive equipment and services already in place to assist those who need special assistance.

-Furthermore the District will ensure all AJCs are in compliance with the federal Americans with Disabilities Act and will continue to work towards ensuring employment-related services are being provided to citizens with special needs at AJCs, as opposed to relying heavily on referrals.
-The Assistive Technology (AT) Center and the AT Specialist with RSA have provided technical assistance to the one stop in order to identify necessary equipment to ensure accessibility of services to people with disabilities, including people who are blind or visually impaired, which includes special screens, keyboards, and adjustable workstations for use by customers who are blind or visually impaired, in wheelchairs, or with other disabilities.
+Furthermore, the District will ensure all AJCs are in compliance with the federal Americans with Disabilities Act and will continue to work towards ensuring employment-related services are being provided to citizens with special needs at AJCs, as opposed to relying heavily on referrals.
+The Assistive Technology (AT) Center and the AT Specialist with DSS/RSA have provided technical assistance to the one stop in order to identify necessary equipment to ensure accessibility of services to people with disabilities, including people who are blind or visually impaired, which includes special screens, keyboards, and adjustable workstations for use by customers who are blind or visually impaired, in wheelchairs, or with other disabilities.